 Mosaic of Pudesposus and Dacorosus

-This mosaic (2nd c.
-AD), from the frigidarium of the Terme dei Cisiarii, portrays a cart driver with his two named mules: Pudesposus and Dacorosus.
+This mosaic (2nd c.), from the frigidarium of the Terme dei Cisiarii, portrays a cart driver with his two named mules: Pudesposus and Dacorosus.
 Likely nicknames, Pudesposus may imply modesty or reserve, while Dacorosus could hint at a Dacian origin or spirited nature.
 These personalized names reflect the Roman tendency to humanize animals integral to daily labor.